 *Coverage for ambulatory surgical centers where we operate may vary, so please contact the respective surgery center for more information.

 Co-payments, co-insurance, deductibles, and refraction fees are due at the time of your visit.
 We accept Cash, Checks, Visa, Mastercard, Discover, and American Express.
-For more information on financing a surgical procedure, click here.
+Learn more about eye surgery financing here.